oxyzox/McStatusBotV2/README.md

 ### 🎮 Usage

-Once Stacy V2 is running, you can use the following command to get the status of any Minecraft server:
+Once McStatusBotV2 is running, you can use the following command to get the status of any Minecraft server:

 - `/status <server_type> <server_ip> [image_url] [connection_instructions]`